soumyadip-cy/favourite-sites-app/README.md

 2. Add Site Form: A card will be created from the provided url, name, and link to its logo(which is optional, if it is not provided, then its favicon will be fetched)
 React hook used: `useState()`.

-3. Vanilla CSS has been used in this project.
+3. Basic CSS has been used in this project.